Sweden and Denmark to introduce digital vaccination certificate | DW | 16.02.2021

 Sweden and Denmark are planning to introduce a digital coronavirus vaccination certificate that would make traveling easier.
-Other EU countries are considering similar moves.
-But the scheme also has its critics.
+Other EU countries are considering similar ideas.
+But this plan has critics.

 Sweden made headlines by going its own way during the coronavirus pandemic.
-Instead of imposing lockdowns and introducing restrictions like other European countries, the Swedish government initially banked on the principle of herd immunity and then on people's common sense.
-In particular with regard to the high number of infections, the Swedish approach met with criticism.
+Instead of introducing restrictions like other EU countries, the government initially banked on the principle of herd immunity and then on people's common sense.
+Following the resulting high number of infections, the approach met with criticism.
 According to Johns Hopkins University, more than 600,000 people in Sweden have been infected with the coronavirus so far.

 Now, along with Denmark, the country is taking a different approach once again — with plans to introduce a digital vaccination certificate by the summer.